gurelx/C-projects/README.md

 # C-projects
-Basic projects made in C to  understand the fundemental programming concepts
+Basic projects I made in C to  understand the fundemental programming concepts

 ## Academic Disclaimer